Undergraduate Research and Internship Symposium

 Each fall semester the Office of Undergraduate Scholarly Engagement invites students and faculty from all UP disciplines to share findings of research projects conducted the previous summer, both on the UP campus and around the nation.
-Applications to participate are due in early October each year.
+Submissions open in September and are due by mid-October each year to participate via the online Portlet.

 Summer Research Poster Session